cedadev/cloudhands-ops/cloudhands/ops/doc/ops-guide.rst

 Essential concepts
 ==================

+If you already have experience of systems administration, you may be used to a different  terminology than is used in this guide.
+Here's what you need to
+know:

 Revisions and Versions
 ~~~~~~~~~~~~~~~~~~~~~~

+* A revision is an integer or a commit id like `0dbf4c8ba484756563f0dfece9ed25552fab2095`.
-* A revision is a commit reference in a code repository (ie: git).
+  A revision is used to reference the state of code in a source repository.
-* A version is package metadata which complies with `PEP 440`_.
+* A version is an identifier with numerical fields and other modifiers, like `0.44c1`.
+  This is a label we apply to a package of software we intend to deploy.
+  The format for Python package versioning is defined in `PEP 440`_.

 The Bundle
 ~~~~~~~~~~

-A bundle consists of the following:
+We will describe later on how to create a bundle of the `cloudhands` software, as a means of easy transportation and deployment.
+A bundle consists of the
+following:

 The Release
     A Python source distribution (tar.gz) for each of the namespace packages in